Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-XBP-e-b-C00.md

 ### Transcript

-> can the new rails be painted i actually don't know to be honest so that's gonna be a that's been a good old i have no idea type answer here
+> can the new rails be painted I actually don't know to be honest so that's gonna be a that's been a good old I have no idea type answer here